For those asking what is a heat pump tumble dryer, the answer boils down to energy usage — or rather re-usage.

 Despite heat pump tumble dryers being a relatively new addition to UK households, they've actually been around for over a decade in countries like Switzerland and Germany.

 The technology inside a heat pump tumble dryer revolves around recycling hot air to draw moisture out of clothing.
 This moisture is then condensed into an internal reservoir or water tank that typically needs to be emptied.
 This is known as a "closed loop" because the air never leaves the dryer, it is simply reheated as it circulates back around.

-A heat pump tumble dryer will usually operate at a maximum 50°C temperature, which is far lower than the 70-75°C used by a vented or condenser tumble dryer.
+A heat pump tumble dryer, like this one from Miele on John Lewis, will usually operate at a maximum 50°C temperature, which is far lower than the 70-75°C used by a vented or condenser tumble dryer.

 This lower temperature is better for both clothing and energy consumption although each cycle will take longer.

 Manufacturers are also adding other innovations to heat pump dryers.
 Siemens for example has added wifi connectivity so you can control your dryer with your smartphone.
 Other innovations include a fluff sensor and a 'less iron' option.